MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-work-perf-problem.md

 This page shows an overview of all currently available signals: [Monitoring and Analyzing Telemetry](../administration/telemetry-overview.md).

 ## Analyzing database performance issues using verbose telemetry

 If you want to capture all SQL queries for a short period of time for a given session, you can enable **Additional logging** from the **Help & Support** page.
 This lets you analyze queries that take a short time to run but happen very frequently.

-Read more about additional logging here [Help and Support page](../help-and-support.md#troubleshooting).
+Read more about additional logging in the [Troubleshooting](/dynamics365/business-central/product-help-and-support#troubleshooting) section of the Resources for Help and Support article in the business functionality docs.

 With [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises, you can also change the default threshold that defines long running queries.
 For more information, see [Analyzing Long Running Operation (SQL Query) Telemetry](../administration/telemetry-long-running-sql-query-trace.md).